 For surface, a reasonably smooth surface is ideal, preferably portrait grade canvas of some kind, or a gessoed panel with no more than a slight to moderate texture.
 Thin washes and initial applications of thin paint are important in my work and these just do not look right on cheap acrylic canvas from the local arts and craft store.
 I strongly recommend an oil-based primer/ground (see surface materials above).
 For canvas sizes I recommend no smaller than 9x12 and no larger than 16x20; nothing too small, it’s actually better to have a little room to spread out on the canvas, even if just a little.

 For paint the only thing I truly recommend is to make sure to have a fully transparent warm dark, like Transparent Oxide Red.
 The various Raw and Burnt earth colors just do not produce truly rich and transparent darks.
-Don’t worry about the colors that are not always on my palette, like Phthalo Green, etc. While I note the brand next to each color only a few colors are truly brand-dependent for me: the two oxide colors and titanium white.
+Don’t worry about the optional colors that are not always on my palette.
+While I note the brand next to each color this frequently changes, and only a few colors are truly brand-dependent for me: the two oxide colors and titanium white.
 Otherwise the most important thing about paint is to make sure you are comfortable wasting vast amounts of it.
 If that means using Student Grade paints then use them.

 For medium, I use a variation on the Meyer medium, generally substituting Gamsol and Galkyd for Turpentine and Damar Varnish respectively.
 The real beauty of this medium is its ability to “set up” on the canvas and allow for layering.
 I use it to keep darks thin, for long luscious strokes of paint, and for drips and splatters…so it is a fairly important part of my process.